 We also work with geological processes related to asteroid impacts and volcanism.
 Our tools are raman spectroscopy, Fourier Transfer Infrared Microscopy (FTIR), light microscopy and SEM.

-Adriana Ocampo (researcher), NASA HQ Washington
+Adriana Ocampo (researcher), NASA HQ Washington, USA

 Claudia Rubenstein (researcher), Conicet, Argentina